Alexander Aris: Life after mother's detention

 In 1989, Alexander and his brother Kim were both stripped of their Burmese citizenships by the ruling junta (military government).
 The two brothers are British nationals.
-In 1988 when Kim Aris was only 11 his mother had to leave their home in Oxford to look after her dying mother in Burma.
+In 1988, when Kim Aris was only 11, his mother had to leave their home in Oxford to look after her dying mother in Burma.

 In 1991, Alexander's mother Aung San Suu Kyi won the Nobel Peace Prize for her efforts in Burma.
 At the time, Alexander Aris (age 18) and his brother Kim Aris (age 14) accepted the prize on their mother's behalf.
 The Nobel Peace Prize's 1.3 million USD prize money was used to establish a health and education trust for the Burmese people.
 Over the years, Aris has accepted many awards and given many speeches on behalf of his mother.
 They include accepting The Award of the International Human Rights Law Group; welcoming the arrival of the Olympic Torch in Spain; and accepting the Presidential Medal of Freedom in the US.

 After his father's death in 1999, Aris visited his mother for a short time.
+He is a psychologist in Portland, Oregon.